 When using smash cuts, it’s important to consider the impact on the viewer.
 If the cuts are too frequent or jarring, it can be disorienting for the audience and disrupt the flow of the scene.
 On the other hand, if the cuts are too infrequent, the dramatic effect may be lost.

 L cuts are a valuable tool for creating seamless transitions between shots and emphasizing important sounds or dialogue.
 This technique involves continuing the audio from one scene into the next, even as the visual changes and can have a subtle yet powerful impact on the overall scene.

-In a recent short film I directed, I utilized an L cut to create a sense of intimacy between two characters during a phone conversation.
+With a recent short film idea that I came up with and directed, I utilized an L cut to create a sense of intimacy between two characters during a phone conversation.